 Postmenopause, or “after menopause,” refers to the years after menopause has occurred.
 In a postmenopausal state, the hormones remain at a constant low level, you will no longer be able to get pregnant, and you will not experience monthly menstrual cycles.
 Once you’ve experienced menopause, this final phase will last the rest of your life.

-Each woman experiences the symptoms of menopause differently.
+Each woman experiences menopause differently.
 Some women may experience very mild discomfort easily treated with simple lifestyle changes, like carrying a fan for when a hot flash strikes.
-Others, however, may experience a vast array of uncomfortable symptoms.
+Others, however, may experience a vast array of normal yet uncomfortable symptoms.

 Let’s look at the most common symptoms of menopause: